 If the dissertation or theses is not available in either location, place a request using the Book form here:

-Interlibrary Services borrows books and obtains copies of articles from other institutions for MSU Library patrons when the Library does not own the book or article requested.
+- Interlibrary Services borrows books and obtains copies of articles from other institutions for Montclair State Library patrons when the Library does not own the book or article requested.

-Retired MSU Staff and Faculty, Alumni, Students who are not currently enrolled, and members of the public.
+- Retired Montclair State University staff and faculty, alumni, students who are not currently enrolled, and members of the public.